zanderle/tutorial/en/django_templates/README.md

 __Django template tags__ allow us to transfer Python-like things into HTML, so you can build dynamic websites faster and easier.
 Yikes!

+> TODO: Before diving into other features of django templates, let's start with more simple stuff.
+For now, we want to show that it allows us to include some dynamic data.
+Current date/time is a great example for that.
-> TODO: 1.
-Use date.now inside the template (footer for example)
+> 1. Use date.now inside the template - footer for example (to show how to include some dynamic data)
-> 2. Check if it works.
+> 2. Check if it works. (it works, but date.now doesn't print the time very nicely)
-> 3. Use date template tag
+> 3. Use date template tag (to make it prettier and to show how template tags work)
-> 4. Check if it works on /about/.
-Segway to template inheritance
+> 4. Check if it works on /about/ (it doesn't :) ).
+This is a segway to template inheritance ("look, this is a piece of code we'll need in both places.
+Why don't we put it in one template, and make that template a parent template")